istio/community/CONTRIBUTING.md

 ## Design documents

 Any substantial design deserves a design document.
-Design documents are written with Google Docs and should be shared with the community by adding the doc to our [Team Drive](https://drive.google.com/corp/drive/u/0/folders/0AIS5p3eW9BCtUk9PVA) and sending a note to the appropriate working group to let people know the doc is there.
+Design documents are written with Google Docs and should be shared with the community by adding the doc to our [shared Drive](https://drive.google.com/corp/drive/folders/0ADmbrU7ueGOUUk9PVA) and sending a note to the appropriate working group to let people know the doc is there.
 To get write access to the drive, you'll need to be a [member](ROLES.md#member) of the Istio organization.

-Anybody can access the team drive for reading and commenting.
-To get access simply join the [istio-team-drive-access@](https://groups.google.com/forum/#!forum/istio-team-drive-access) group.
+Anybody can access the shared Drive for reading.
+To get access to comment, join the [istio-team-drive-access@](https://groups.google.com/forum/#!forum/istio-team-drive-access) group.
-Once you've done that, head to [Team Drive](https://drive.google.com/corp/drive/u/0/folders/0AIS5p3eW9BCtUk9PVA) and behold all the docs.
+Once you've done that, head to the [shared Drive](https://drive.google.com/corp/drive/folders/0ADmbrU7ueGOUUk9PVA) and behold all the docs.

 When documenting a new design, we recommend a 2-step approach: